vue-styleguidist/vuepress-plugin-live/docs/README.md

 # Concept

-Vuepress-live allows you to make your examples more interactive automatically.
+vuepress-plugin-live allows you to make your examples more interactive automatically.
 For now, just add a `live` after the language in your fenced code samples like this.

+This plugin uses [vue-live](https://github.com/vue-styleguidist/vue-live) under the hood.
+Check on [vue-live site](http://vue-live.surge.sh/) what formats examples accept.

 ## Make example live